sydasif/my-pandoc-book/chapters/lab-setup.md

-# Setting Up a Virtual Network Lab with GNS3 on Windows
+# Setting Up a Network Lab with GNS3

 ## Introduction